-- Income assistance: services directed towards individuals and families to help them access income benefits (for example Ontario Works or Ontario Disability Support Program social assistance, child benefits, disability benefits, veterans allowance, old age security, or employment insurance). - Employment assistance: pre- and post-employment services (for example job search assistance, interview preparation) that bridge individuals and families to the labour market and assist them to maintain employment and build self-sufficiency. - Education and Training assistance: services to support essential skills development (for example, reading, document use, numeracy, writing, oral communication, working with others, thinking, computer use and continuous learning), services to connect individuals and families to education and training programs and services to support the successful participation in these programs (for example bus passes, clothing or equipment, food and non-alcoholic beverages, internet access for the duration of the program).
+- Income assistance: services directed towards individuals and families to help them access income benefits (for example Ontario Works or Ontario Disability Support Program social assistance, child benefits, disability benefits, veterans allowance, old age security, or employment insurance). - Financial advising and literacy: services that support financial security and independence, such as tax support and filing, bank account set up, and budgeting. - Employment assistance: pre- and post-employment services (for example job search assistance, interview preparation) that bridge individuals and families to the labour market and assist them to maintain employment and build self-sufficiency, linkages to job opportunities and career guidance. - Economic enterprises: working with a Social Enterprise Coordinator to establish a revenue-generating businesses to employ tenants, providing financial stability and skillbuilding, and creating greater community impact and connections. - Education and Training assistance: services to support essential skills development (for example, reading, document use, numeracy, writing, oral communication, working with others, thinking, computer use and continuous learning), services to connect individuals and families to education and training programs and services to support the successful participation in these programs (for example bus passes, clothing or equipment, food and non-alcoholic beverages, internet access for the duration of the program).

-- Employment activities normally delivered by other federal, provincial or territorial labour market programs - Job wages for individuals participating in an education, training, or pre-employment program - Salary for a full-time teacher to provide an alternative to provincial education - Tuition - Workplace skills development - Apprenticeship grants
+- Employment activities normally delivered by other federal, provincial or territorial labour market programs - Job wages for individuals participating in an education, training, or pre-employment program - Salary for a full-time teacher to provide an alternative to provincial education - Tuition - Apprenticeship grants